9 Surprising Ways Bad Posture Can Mess With Your Health

 Feeling as if you’re not breathing easy these days?
 It might be due in part to your phone usage.
 For a 2016 study published in Journal of Physical Therapy Science, researchers compared people who used their smartphones for less than four hours a day with those who used their phones longer.
 They found that people who spent more time on their phone had worse posture, which may compress the lungs and compromise respiratory function.

-Bad posture may affect digestion
+Bad posture may trigger heartburn

 If you’ve ever been saddled with stomach symptoms, check your slouch.
 Sitting slumped over, especially after eating, can give you a belly ache and even trigger acid reflux and heartburn.
 “If you slouch too much, you put pressure on your abdomen and can eventually affect your digestion,” adds Dr. Truumees.
 “It’s better to take a quick walk.”